Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Methodology

 \subsection{Sample Demographics}

+All of our participants primarily offered direct-to-client in-person services prior to the pandemic.
 Participants had a mean age of 29.3 years, with a standard deviation of 4.23 years.
 Participants worked in seven countries: the USA (11), the UK (11), Germany (5), Sweden (3), Spain (3), France (2), and Canada (1); some participants worked in more than one country.
 Half of our participants (17/34) were disabled, however few of them disclosed this in the context of their sex work.
 All 34 participants described themselves as LGBTQIA, however 10 participants reported that they either hid their sexuality at work, or used a different one to their private identity.
+Participants were invited to self-describe their ethnicity and gender.
+As such, we report this data as they described it in Figure~\ref{fig:demographics}.